How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Sowing Winter Squash Seeds Indoors

 Sow winter squash seeds in individual pots, one seed per pot, about 2–3cm deep.
-Use a decent-sized pot if you can.
-Squash seedlings grow fast and soon get sulky if they are cramped.
+Use a decent-sized pot if you can, as squash seedlings grow quickly and soon get cramped.

 I like to sow squash seeds on their side rather than flat.
 It is a small detail, but it helps stop water sitting on the seed in damp compost.

-Keep the pots warm until they germinate.
-Then move them into the brightest spot you have.
+Keep the pots warm until they germinate, then move them into the brightest spot you have.
 A warm windowsill, greenhouse, conservatory, or bright indoor growing space can all work, but light matters.
-Warmth without enough light is how you end up with long, leggy seedlings.
+Warmth without enough light soon turns squash seedlings long and leggy.

 Keep the compost lightly moist, not soaked.
 If the plants outgrow their pots before it is warm enough outside, pot them on rather than letting them become rootbound and hungry.